AJEdelmann/chord-club/README.md

 # music-chords-api

-This is an API of lyrics with its proper music chords for guitars...
+In this RESTfull API I'm using Node, Express, Puppeteer and Mongoose.

+With puppeteer I am crawling music chords from specialized music websites.